 A compelling landing page should specifically accommodate those who have landed on it in order to drive conversions to your business.
 Essentially, visitors should not be confused or surprised by the page they landed on.
 Instead, it should be a natural continuation of the Google Ad they clicked on.
 See below for an example of an effective landing page that clearly represents facial scrub that we mentioned above:

 Decide On The Point Of Entry

-You need to decide how people will reach your landing page.
+You need to decide how people will reach your special page.
 Perhaps you will seek visitors via a social media or run a Google Ad campaign.
-The lead-in should align with the landing page regardless of the specific ‘how’.
+The lead-in should align with the special page regardless of the specific ‘how’.
 So if you opt for social media, a Facebook campaign, whether you are boosting a post or creating a full campaign, the topic of the landing page should be mentioned in the post or full campaign as well as well as providing relevant images alongside the text.
 The same continuity applies if you decide to run a Google Ad — the URL, title, and meta description of the ad should all describe what will be seen on the landing page.

 Curate and Organize Your Content

 As previously discussed, the landing page itself should be graced with the relevant content that visitors are expecting to see.
 So, if your ad mentions a Choco Scrub 30 Day Free Trial, it would be wise to strategically place this as large text in the heading of the landing page.
 The landing page’s content should be complementary to what is stated in the heading.